Categories of partial equivalence relations as localizations: Indexed posets

-\begin{example} The \emph{canonical indexing} $\extern{P}:\catset\optopos$ of a poset $P$ is the $\catset$-indexed poset defined by $\extern{P}(I)=P^I$ with the pointwise ordering.
-Monotone maps $f:P\to Q$ are in bijective correspondence with indexed monotone maps $\extern{f}:\extern{P}\to\extern{Q}$ between canonical indexings.
-The indexed poset $\extern{P}$ is an \imsl iff $P$ is a \msl, and it is a tripos iff it is a \rehyd iff $P$ is a frame.
-Provided domain and codomain have the appropriate structure, $\extern{f}$ is cartesian iff $f$ preserves finite meets, and $\extern{f}$ is regular iff $f$ is a frame morphism. \end{example}
+of a poset $P$ is the $\catset$-indexed poset defined by $\fam(P)(I)=P^I$ with the pointwise ordering.
+Monotone maps $f:P\to Q$ are in bijective correspondence with indexed monotone maps $\fam(f):\fam(P)\to\fam(Q)$ between canonical indexings.
+The indexed poset $\fam(P)$ is an indexed meet-semilattice \iff $P$ is a meet-semilattice, and it is a tripos \iff it is an indexed frame \iff $P$ is a frame.
+Provided domain and codomain have the appropriate structure, $\fam(f)$ is cartesian \iff $f$ preserves finite meets, and $\fam(f)$ is a morphism of indexed frames \iff $f$ is a frame morphism. \item For every finite-limit category $\catc$ there is an indexed meet-semilattice

+where for each $A\in\catc$, $\sub(\catc)(A)$ is the poset reflection of the full subcategory of $\catc/A$ on monomorphism, and reindexing is given by pullbacks.